MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-overview.md

 ## Add yourself as an owner of the Microsoft Entra application

-To manage a website that is already provisioned or resubmit provisioning if it failed, you must meet one of the following requirements:
+To manage a website that is already provisioned or resubmit provisioning if it failed, you must be an owner of the Microsoft Entra application connected to your website.

-* a global administrator
-* an owner of the Microsoft Entra application connected to your website

 To add yourself as an owner of the Microsoft Entra application: